SumiSastri/react-forms-hub/src/components/form-containers/enquiry-form/README.md

 https://www.laravelcode.com/post/how-to-implement-datepicker-in-react-with-example

+- Conflicts with Material Ui - commented out CDN

 __WiP-challenges to fix__

 - "Date of payslip being queried" is required for the "Incorrect Pay" and "Missing Expense" options only - research needed for conditional rendering (approach would be to grab index of the values for conditional rendering) - still working on this

-- Some conflicts with Material Ui - to be investigated a little more

 Done:
 - Created reusable components for this task